Health Topics

 Will I need to do anything to prepare for the test?

-Your provider will give you instructions for how to prepare for your biopsy.
-If you take any blood thinners, including aspirin, you may need to stop taking them before your biopsy.
-Tell your provider about all the medicines and supplements you take.
-Don't stop or start taking anything without talking with your provider first.
+You may need to stop taking certain medicines, such as blood thinners like aspirin, before this test, so tell your provider about all the medicines and supplements you take.
+Don't stop or start taking anything unless your provider tells you to.

 If you're having general anesthesia, you will probably need to fast (not eat or drink) for several hours before surgery.
 If you have general anesthesia or medicine to relax, you may be groggy after the procedure, so plan to have someone take you home.